Checklist of 10 things, before buying property in Delhi

 2. Connecting to your workplace

-An important parameter to look for before buying a property is the distance between your workplace and the property.
+An important parameter to look for before buying property in Delhi is the distance between your workplace and the property.
 This is something you have to deal with every day.
 A property that is 3 km away from your workplace is very different from a property that is 12 km away from your workplace.

 Long distances can mean increased fuel costs, longer travel time and frustration, and burns every day for many years to come.

-3. Contact with schools, hospitals, transport, markets etc.
+3. Contact schools, hospitals, transport, markets, etc.

-You should check how far are schools, colleges, hospitals, markets, shopping places, and bus/train stations from the property.
+Another important factor in buying property in Delhi is, You should check how far are schools, colleges, hospitals, markets, shopping places, and bus/train stations from the property.
 It shouldn’t be that to save money on property, but then spend every day traveling to get your kids to school.
 Access to other important places is also very important.

 4. Future Resale Potential